- Learn how DevPod integrates with CKS to create development environments.

 pod_manifest_template.yamlfile defines a Kubernetes Pod manifest that DevPod uses as a template to provision your development environment. - The Pod is created in the

-sunk.coreweave.com/nodesandis_cpu_computeNode labels, allowing the Pod to be scheduled on Nodes with these taints. - The primary container uses the
+sunk.coreweave.com/nodesandis_cpu_computeNode labels so the Pod can be scheduled on Nodes with these taints. - The primary container uses the

 pytorch/pytorch:2.4.1-cuda12.4-cudnn9-runtimeimage, mounts a sharedemptyDirvolume at/shared, and runs in a privileged security context to enable advanced development workflows that require elevated permissions. - The manifest configures a Docker-in-Docker (DinD) sidecar container (

-containers.dind), which allows the primary container to run Docker commands inside the Pod. - The DinD container exposes the Docker daemon on
+containers.dind) so the primary container can run Docker commands inside the Pod. - The DinD container exposes the Docker daemon on

-devpodcontainer sets theDOCKER_HOSTenvironment variable to connect to the DinD sidecar, enabling Docker CLI usage. - Both containers mount a shared workspace volume (
+devpodcontainer sets theDOCKER_HOSTenvironment variable to connect to the DinD sidecar, which enables Docker CLI usage. - Both containers mount a shared workspace volume (

-devpod), allowing files to be accessed between the DinD and primary containers. - The manifest uses
+devpod) so files can be accessed between the DinD and primary containers. - The manifest uses

-emptyDirvolumes for both Docker storage and shared tools, ensuring ephemeral, fast local storage within the Pod. - Both containers run in privileged mode, which is required for Docker-in-Docker and some advanced development workflows, but should be used with caution in production environments.
+emptyDirvolumes for both Docker storage and shared tools to provide ephemeral, fast local storage within the Pod. - Both containers run in privileged mode, which is required for Docker-in-Docker and some advanced development workflows, but should be used with caution in production environments.

 Create the setup script with Docker